su2code/su2code.github.io/_tutorials/multiphysics/Turbulent_RHT_CHT.md

 ![ProblemSetup1](../multiphysics/images/chtrht1.png)

+Where the inlet velocity is 3 m/s and its temperature is 450 K, while the outlet is a 0 pressure outlet.

 ### Resources

-For this tutorial, please download the contents of the folder [multiphysics/turb_rht_cht](https://github.com/su2code/Tutorials/blob/feature_radiation/multiphysics/turb_rht_cht) of the [Tutorials repository](https://github.com/su2code/Tutorials).
+For this tutorial, please download the contents of the folder [multiphysics/turb_rht_cht](https://github.com/su2code/Tutorials/blob/feature_radiation_multizone/multiphysics/turb_rht_cht) of the [Tutorials repository](https://github.com/su2code/Tutorials).

 ### Background